We do! In this Q&A, we’ll look at seven key topics around help for women addicted to sex:

 Sex addiction (like other addictions) is a complex, whole-person condition that creates unwanted changes in desires, emotions, thoughts, and behaviors.
 The sexual behaviors often involve another person — or, in the case of pornography, the image of another person.

-The deeper truth is that sexual addiction is never really about sex.
-It’s about a heart that’s hungry for intimacy.
+Sexual addiction is about a heart that’s hungry for intimacy.
 In that sense, sex addiction can be understood as an attachment or intimacy disorder.
 For some people struggling with this addiction, sex is the way they find care and acceptance.

 What can cause sex addiction?